zhhp1001/English_Pickup/README.md

 **tremendous**

-> I want to thank all of your tremendous support during my time at Intel.
+> - I want to thank all of your tremendous support during my time at Intel.
 >
-> 巨大
+> - Tremendous thanks and appreciation to all of you.

 **press release**